Sankararaman murder case: Trial

-Saraswati was produced in judicial magistrate court in Kanchipuram, and was jailed Vellore Central Prison on 12 November 2004.
+Jayendra Saraswati was produced in judicial magistrate court in Kanchipuram, and was jailed Vellore Central Prison on 12 November 2004.
 Kanchipuram judicial magistrate extended his judicial custody until 10 December 2004 on 26 November 2004.
-After four days the prosecution claimed that Saraswati "admitted to his involvement" in the murder of Sankararaman.
+After four days the prosecution claimed that Jayendra Saraswati "admitted to his involvement" in the murder of Sankararaman.

 The bail plea of Jayendrar was declined in lower court and also in Madras High Court in December 2005.
 Jayendrar was released on bail on 10 January 2005, after two months of his arrest, by an order of the Supreme Court of India, which condemned the Tamil Nadu Police for not gathering credible evidence against the seer.
 The court also issued a notice to the Government of Tamil Nadu seeking explanation on detaining Krishnaswamy, one of the key accused in the case and not allowing him to be granted bail.
 The court also condemned the SP Premkumar for showing "undue interest and active participation" beyond his stated jurisdiction.
 Jayendrar was asked by the court not to visit the Mutt premises until the chargesheet was filed by the police.
 The Tamil Nadu government also filed a petition to the Supreme Court that the accused shall not reside in Tamil Nadu, Karnataka, Andhra Pradesh and Pondicherry during the course of investigation of the trial, but the petition was dismissed.
 Vijayendrar was released on bail by the Madras High Court on 11 February 2005, with a personal bond for ₹50,000 and two sureties.